-Take the subjects out of your headlines or blog post titles and social posts and replace them with the word “this,” “it” or “here” and see what happens.
+Take the subjects out of your article or blog post titles and headlines and replace them with the word “this,” “it” or “here” and see what happens.

 Lack of Instructor Feedback is Why Most CEU Courses Fail